OrShalmayev/temper-monkey/README.md

 ```
 // ==UserScript==
-// @name         Fetch and Run Script from GitHub
+// @name         Fetch and Run Script from GitHub using Cache
 // @namespace    http://tampermonkey.net/
 // @version      0.1
 // @description  Fetch a script from GitHub and run it